The golem framework

 Server

-The module server functions are added to R/app_server.R:
+We’ll add the module server functions to R/app_server.R:

 #' The application server-side